How to optimize HTML structure for SEO

 • Key HTML tags like <title> elements

-• Attributes, such as rel in <link> for linked documents and alt in <img> for embedded images
+• Attributes such as rel in <link> and alt in <img>

 • Multimedia content like images and videos